snnshn96/Cache-Simulator/README.md

 Usage:
 ./first <cache size> <associativity> <block size> <trace file>
 where:
 A) < cachesize > is the total size of the cache in bytes.
 This number will be a power of 2.
 B) < associativity > is one of: direct - simulate a direct mapped cache. assoc - simulate a fully associative cache. assoc:n - simulate an n âˆ’ way associative cache. n will be a power of 2.
-C) < blocksize > is a power of 2 integer that speci fies the size of the cache block in bytes.
+C) < blocksize > is a power of 2 integer that specifies the size of the cache block in bytes.
 D) < tracefile > is the name of the trace file.

 The structure of my cache is as follows: